fmarino-412/ServerlessFlowBench/readme.md

 <h2>Serverless functions packages creation</h2>

-This section's purpose is to explain how to create packages ready to be deployed to the different service providers.
+This section's purpose is to explain how to create packages ready for deployment to the different service providers.

 ### Amazon Web Services